 mpprun ./mympiapp

-Mpprun also works in interactive sessions.
-Below, we ask for an interactive session on two nodes and test an MPI program:
+mpprun also works in interactive sessions.
+Below, we ask for an interactive session on two nodes on Tetralith and test an MPI program:

 Waiting for JOBID 77079 to start